 Teacher Education And Compensation Helps (T.E.A.C.H.)
-Scholarship Opportunities -

-All NFCC Early Childhood Education programs are eligible for the T.E.A.C.H.
+Scholarship Opportunities - All NFCC Early Childhood Education programs are eligible for the T.E.A.C.H.
 Scholarship.

-Current Early Childhood Education Programs offered at NFCC include the following:
+Current Early Childhood Education programs and courses offered at NFCC include the following:

+- 1. Associate in Arts Degree

-- 1. Early Childhood Professional Certificate (ECPC) - 2.
-NEW for FALL 2016 Birth through Five Florida Child Care Professional Certificate (FCCPC) - 3.
-Child Care Center Operations
+- 2. Early Childhood Professional Certificate (ECPC)

+- 3. Birth through Five Florida Child Care Professional Certificate (FCCPC)

+- 4. Child Care Center Operations

+- 5. EEC 2521 Child Care Management

 Students have the opportunity to apply for a T.E.A.C.H.
 Scholarship if they meet certain eligibility requirements.
-The T.E.A.C.H. program provides training and compensation to improve the quality of early childhood care and education experiences by providing scholarships for caregivers, center directors, and individuals willing to make a commitment to the education of young children.
-For the AA Degree, a minimum of 18 hours in Early Childhood Education courses must be taken.
+The T.E.A.C.H. program provides training and compensation to improve the quality of early childhood care and education experiences by providing scholarships for caregivers and center directors willing to make a commitment to the education of young children.
+For the A.A.
+Degree, a minimum of 18 hours in Early Childhood Education courses must be taken.
 Contact Denise Callaway at (850) 973-9449 or callawayd@nfcc.edu for more information.